levizwannah/zwannah_api_structure_spec/README.md

 #### 1.1 setup (process)
 The setup is a process that is responsible to set up dependencies used by the lower processes.
 For example, in PHP, you want to include the vendor autoload in this process.
 Other includers such as your own autoloading should be done here.
 This process could be a single file or multiple files.
 However, the process will be included in every (process) below it (your own initiative).

 #### 2.0 actors (directory)
 Actors directory contains all processes (files) that can interact directly with clients.
 These are the processes that perform the work on the server.
 All http requests are made to processes in this directory.
 An HTTP request should not or cannot be made to processes in the supporters directory.
 You should set up security rules or only expose the actors directory to HTTP requests.
+All actors must have a side-effect.

 ##### 2.0.1 authenticator (process)
 The authenticator process checks if the request is authenticated and updates a global state variable accordingly.
 This state variable could be anything.
 For example, it could be a `userId` whose default is 0.
 If a user is logged in, then it is set to the user's ID.
 This global variable, as the name suggests will be available to every process below it.
 The authenticator here should not be used to block access to the service, it should only be used to update the state of the request.
 Let the lower processes handle this state accordingly.